Accused Chch gunman sends letter from prison, Corrections admits error

 "We have made changes to the management of this prisoner's mail to ensure that our robust processes are as effective as we need them to be."

-In a statement, Corrections Minister Kelvin Davis said his department should not have allowed the letter to be sent.
+In a statement, Davis said his department should not have allowed the letter to be sent.
 He had asked questions about whether current laws were fit for purpose.

 "We have never had to manage a prisoner like this before," he said.